Chenpi

 Chenpi, chen pi, or chimpi is sun-dried mandarin orange peel used as a traditional seasoning in Chinese cooking and traditional medicine.
-It is aged by storing them dry.
+It is aged by storing the peels dry.
 The taste is first slightly sweet, but the aftertaste is pungent and bitter.
 According to Chinese herbology, its attribute is warm.
-Chenpi has a common name, ‘ju pi’ or mandarin orange peel.
+Chenpi has a common name, 'ju pi' or mandarin orange peel.

-Chenpi contains volatile oils which include the chemical compounds nobiletin, hesperidin, neohesperidin, tangeridin, citromitin, synephrine, carotene, cryptoxanthin, inositol, vitamin B1, and vitamin C. Traditional Chinese herbal medicine uses the alcohol extracts of several citrus peels, including those extracted from mandarin orange and bitter orange.
+Chenpi contains volatile oils which include the chemical compounds nobiletin, hesperidin, neohesperidin, tangeretin, citromitin, synephrine, carotene, cryptoxanthin, inositol, vitamin B1, and vitamin C. Traditional Chinese herbal medicine uses the alcohol extracts of several citrus peels, including those extracted from mandarin orange and bitter orange.

 Identification

-Since the products produced in Xinhui are purported to be the best quality, it is often called Xinhui Pi or Guang Chen Pi.
+Since the products produced in Xinhui are purported to be the best quality, it is often called Xinhui Pi (新會皮) or Guang Chen Pi (廣陳皮).
 It is normally cut into shreds before serving and presenting in the raw form.

 History

-The practice of using citrus peels in traditional Chinese medicine originated from Song Dynasty and has lasted for seven hundred years.
-Chenpi was of high popularity through the Ming and Qing Dynasties.
+The practice of using citrus peels in traditional Chinese medicine originated in the Song dynasty and has lasted for seven hundred years.
+Chenpi was of high popularity through the Ming and Qing dynasties.
 It was shipped to foreign provinces by businessmen from Xinhui in Guangdong.
-A famous Qing doctor named Ye Gui (1667-1746) prescribed Chenpi as one of the ingredients in ‘Erchen Tang’, a decoction consisting of two old drugs.
-Chenpi business brought wealth to Xinhui peasants and it also extended to food processing, logistics areas which forms a food production chain.
-However, there was a decline of Chenpi business in the 1990s until late 2002 when Chenpi farmers helped set up the Chenpi Industrial Association with support from Xinhui Agriculture Bureau and Business Federation, and Chenpi has regained its popularity since.
+A famous Qing doctor named Ye Gui (1667–1746) prescribed chenpi as one of the ingredients in 'Erchen Tang', a decoction consisting of two old drugs.
+Chenpi business brought wealth to Xinhui peasants and it also extended to food processing, logistics areas which form a food production chain.
+However, chenpi business declined in the 1990s until late 2002 when chenpi farmers helped set up the Chenpi Industrial Association with support from Xinhui Agriculture Bureau and Business Federation, and chenpi has regained its popularity since.